francisco-camargo/multi-container-crud-app/README.md

 ### 9. Return logging back to the host machine

-📌 **Milestone:** Add logging that saves logs to a file.
+📌 **Milestone:** Add logging to the `python-app` that saves logs to a file.
 A Docker volume will persist the logs into the localhost.

 The logs will show: